chipsalliance/Caliptra/doc/Caliptra.md

 5. Caliptra’s mailbox HW  asserts an interrupt to the microcontroller after the GO is written, per mailbox protocol.
 See [Mailbox](#mailbox) for specifics.
 6. After Caliptra’s FW is authenticated and loaded into ICCM, microcontroller runs the firmware and asserts READY\_FOR\_RTFLOWS wire.

-## Caliptra FW push flow for Subsystem Mode
+## Subsystem FW Load flow for Subsystem Mode

 Please see the subsystem architecture section below.